Ledro Sky - Senter dele Greste

 - 09.00: the “Ledro Sky - Senter dele Greste” begins;

-- 15.00: award ceremony.
+- 14.30: award ceremony.

-Il The route
+The route

 19 km - 1610 D+

-Once they reach Malga Saval (1692 m), they continue in the direction of Mount Carèt (1793 m) and then descend again towards Bocca Saval (1740 m).
+Once they reach Malga Saval (1692 m), they continue in the direction of Monte Carèt (1793 m) and then descend again towards Bocca Saval (1740 m).
 Here, there is the second refreshment stand and the first time check point, set at 2 hours and 15 minutes into the race.

 At this point, competitors begin to run up towards the Parì summit (1988 m), on top of which there’s the “flying sprint” in memory of Damiano Gnuffi, a passionate runner from Ledro and cofounder of S.S.D.
 Tremalzo.
 After the summit, competitors take the "Senter dele Greste" trail.
 Along the ridge, remaining at high altitude, runners reach the Sclapa summit (1887 m), passing through the trenches and walkways dating back to the Great War.
 A steep descent leads to Bocca Dromaè (1675 m), where the third refreshment stand is positioned together with the second time check point, set at 3 hours and 15 minutes into the race.